stohrendorf/CroftEngine/README.md

 Do a `git submodule update --init --recursive`.

-EdisonEngine uses [vcpkg](https://github.com/Microsoft/vcpkg); refer to its documentation for basic usage, but the only thing you need is to call cmake with `-DCMAKE_TOOLCHAIN_FILE=C:/devel/vcpkg/scripts/buildsystems/vcpkg.cmake` (adjust path as necessary).
+CroftEngine uses [vcpkg](https://github.com/Microsoft/vcpkg); refer to its documentation for basic usage, but the only thing you need is to call cmake with `-DCMAKE_TOOLCHAIN_FILE=C:/devel/vcpkg/scripts/buildsystems/vcpkg.cmake` (adjust path as necessary).